Incorporate these habits into your routine and see how your results in the gym increase

 Following your training partner's diet won't do you much good if it doesn't fit your goals or your individual fitness needs.

-4# Rest (it is essential)
+4# Rest (is essential)

 5# Objective (concrete)